sivchari/kal/README.md

 When the `json` tag is present, and matches the first word of the field comment in all but casing, the linter will suggest that the comment be updated to match the `json` tag.

+## DuplicateMarkers

+The `duplicatemarkers` linter checks that all markers in the API types which have duplicated markers related with field and type.

+### Fixes

+The `duplicatemarkers` linter can automatically fix markers that have duplicated markers.

+When the marker is duplicated, the linter will suggest that the marker is removed.

 ## Integers

 The `integers` linter checks for usage of unsupported integer types.